 - College of Science and Engineering Equality & Diversity Committee

-- Vice Chair Scottish Wider Access Programme Executive Group
+- Vice Chair Scottish Wider Access Programme (East) Executive Group

 - Board member, Academy of Sport, Moray House School of Education.

 - Student Recruitment & Admission General Data Protection Regulation Group

 - Educated Pass Project Steering Group

 - Equality Challenge Unit – National Equality Impact Assessment Group